WithMadiCo/TeachingCurriculum/README.md

 # With Madi Co.
 Teaching Curriculum
-Host repository of all teaching curriculum created and taught by With Madi Co.
+This is the host repository of all teaching curriculum created and taught by With Madi Co.
 Be sure to check out the [With Madi Co.
 Twitch Channel](https://www.twitch.tv/withmadico) for live tutorials and for first looks into new lessons.

 ### Previous Classes:
 In the 2018-2019 school year, I taught an Introduction to Programming course at a high school.
 You can find the class curriculum I created as we traversed through the various activities here: [Build With Code](https://github.com/WithMadiCo/BuildWithCode).
 Below are shorter tutorials / classes I've taught as workshops in multiple arenas: